zh317626/means-tool/README.md

 Common methods of front-end development

-The plug-in is mainly for the front-end work of some common methods of encapsulation and some regular and file simple processing
+This plug-in is mainly for the front-end work of some common methods of encapsulation and some common RE and file format processing

 ### install